We recommend that all flatfair tenants carefully review the information below.

-Instead of an expensive deposit, tenants pay flatfair a small one-off membership fee, equal to the value of one week’s rent at the accommodation + VAT (split evenly between the household).
+Instead of an expensive deposit, flatfair tenants pay a one-off check-in fee worth one week’s rent (+VAT) (split evenly between the household).

-Your letting agent or landlord submits any proposed charges and evidence for your review through www.flatfair.co.uk after your tenancy has finished.
-You can counter any charges with alternative evidence until an agreement is reached.
-Should you or the landlord disagree about a charge, the charge will be resolved through Independent Dispute Resolution – following the same rules as with the deposit schemes.
+Once your tenancy is over, your letting agent or landlord submits any proposed charges and supporting evidence for your review on our easy-to-use online platform.
+You can counter any charges with your own evidence and try to reach an agreement with your landlord.
+If you or the landlord disagree about a charge, it can be resolved through Independent Dispute Resolution – just like a regular deposit scheme.

 flatfair will only charge you for any lawful charges after your tenancy has finished.

 Build your rental reputation

 Stick to your rental obligations, build up a strong flatscore and benefit from discounts when moving into your next accommodation.

 As part of your No Deposit plan, you’ll get:

 - Lower move-in costs with no traditional deposit to pay

 - Access to a government-authorised dispute resolution service if you need it